vlcn-io/cr-sqlite/notes.md

 todo:

-- delete trigger
 - patch trigger
 - delta generation view?
   - Probs not if we want deltas across tables for cross table tx support.
   - Well we can get ids in a view since ids will union correctly.
-- create index
-- drop index
 - alter crr
-- sync lib
+- sync lib for sending/receiving changes to/from peers
 - c linters and static analyzers
 - support differing schema names
 - test quoted table names.... strip quote in extract word?